What's Your Accounting Firm Worth?

 - Add on services that increase the fees and profit from each client (e.g. vehicle and equipment finance, audit insurance, mortgages, financial planning services.)

 Technology has changed the accounting profession and as a bare minimum, buyers will expect your firm to be virtually paperless with all records kept electronically.
-Better still, they gravitate to firms who have moved their clients to the cloud.
+Better still, they gravitate to firms who have moved their client bookkeeping into the cloud.

 If your offices are furnished with dual screens and modern hardware, then you get a big tick because buyers don’t want to inherit archive boxes of files and dozens of filing cabinets.
 They waste space and archaic filing systems are inefficient.
 The storage requirements add to the cost of rent and drag down the firm’s profitability.

 On the point of technology, software systems can also help get a sale over the line.
 If you use the same software (general ledger or SMSF) as the buyer this can create time savings when transitioning client files.
 It won’t devalue your practice, but it will make you more attractive to a buyer.

 remember is, start preparing early.
 If you’re contemplating selling your accounting fees in the next few years, now is the time to